Skedulo/frontend-tech-test/src/INSTRUCTIONS.md

+# Instructions

+We have scaffolded out a component for you in [`src/question-one/QuestionOne.tsx`](./question-one/QuestionOne.tsx).
+You will need to update this component to satisfy the following brief.

-## Question
+## Brief

-For this question we want you to setup a page with a text field that we can use to get a list of jobs that have matching names.
-Update the [src/question-one/QuestionOne.tsx](./question-one/QuestionOne.tsx) component to update the UI.

-So first we need a input box that will be a live search field (please have a label of 'Search').
-Typing anything into this field will begin the fetch of data from the dataservice.
-However, it should not fetch any records until at least 3 characters have been entered.
-Clearing this field should clear the list of results.

-And finally when the results are displayed we will need to see:

-- The job name
-- The start and end date of the job
-- The location of the job
+We expect you to complete most of the task within the above component.
+However, you may find that you also need to make changes elsewhere in the project to complete your solution.

+### User Story

+As a user, I want to search for jobs by a keyword or phrase, so that I can see a filtered list of matching jobs.

-Note: We have provided a `service` prop to the component that is defined in /src/service/DataService.js.
-It has methods you can use to retrieve the list of jobs to display.
+The `QuestionOne` component has a `service` prop - This is a data service which has methods you can use to retrieve the list of jobs to display.

+### Acceptance Criteria

+- [ ] Should have a search field
+  - [ ] Should trigger a data fetch on input
+  - [ ] Should not fetch any data until at least 3 characters have been entered
+  - [ ] Should clear the results list when the value is cleared
+- [ ] Should show search results in a list
+  - [ ] Should include the job name
+  - [ ] Should include the job start and end date
+  - [ ] Should include the job location

-### What we're looking for
+## What we're looking for

-The goal of this Question is to see how candidates think through form submissions and what scenarios a user is likely to encounter.
-We have unit tests available to validate your scenario, using `yarn test` from the terminal will run these.
+The goal is to see how candidates think through form submissions and what scenarios a user is likely to encounter.

+We have included unit tests to validate your solution - Run these from the terminal with `yarn test`.
 If you think there are additional scenarios to test for then feel free to add some!